Symposium News Release

 Publications

-2024 Call for Papers Now Available!
+2025 Call For Papers Now Available!

-The Society of Nineteenth Century Historians, in partnership with the Pamplin College of Arts, Humanities, and Social Sciences at Augusta University, presents the 32nd Annual Symposium on the Nineteenth Century Press, the Civil War, and Free Expression.
+The Society of the Nineteenth Century Historians in partnership with the Pamplin College of Arts, Humanities, and Social Sciences at Augusta University, is proud to present the 33rd Annual Sachsman Symposium on the 19th Century Press.

 Opportunities to Participate in an Exciting Project!